 Getting Started: Defining an Impedance Profile

 Once you’ve created your schematic and decided on a layer stack, you’ll need to create an impedance profile.
-Here, I’m using a 64-bit PCI Universal Short Card board with 10 layers.
-This template is accessible when you create a new template in Altium Designer.
+Here, I’m using a 64-bit PCI Universal Short Card board with 10 layers; it's a bit overkill but it's a quickly accessible template in Altium Designer.
+This template is accessible when you create a new project in Altium Designer.

 If you open the Layer Stack Manager in the PCB Editor window, you can go to the Impedance tab to create a new impedance profile.
 Here, we want to create a differential-pair impedance profile set to 90 Ohms differential impedance with 15% tolerance.
 To do this, keep the Impedance tab open and bring up the Properties panel.
 You can define all aspects of the differential pair—including copper roughness—in your manufacturing process, directly in the Properties panel.